 Patients with clonal cytopenia of undetermined significance (CCUS) and lower-risk myelodysplastic syndromes (MDS) have a life expectancy of 5 to 10 years.
 Mortality in these patients results from progression of disease to higher-risk MDS or acute myeloid leukemia (AML) and cardiovascular events.
 Currently there are no FDA-approved treatments with the potential to improve survival of patients with CCUS and lower-risk MDS.
 Statins are an appealing class of drugs to consider in this situation as preclinical data support their potential to suppress progression of myeloid malignancy, and they have a well-established role in prevention of major cardiovascular events.
 This is a pilot study to explore the role of statins in treatment of patients with CCUS and lower-risk MDS.
 In this study, change in variant allele frequency (VAF) of somatic mutations present at diagnosis will be used as a surrogate marker of response to statin therapy.
 The hypothesis is that the use of statins at diagnosis of CCUS or lower-risk MDS will delay or prevent the expected increase in the VAF of somatic mutations over time.

 Diagnosis of CCUS or lower-risk MDS as defined below:

-CCUS is defined as the presence of somatic mutation(s) in recurrently mutated genes identified through the clinical MyeloSeq assay with a VAF ≥ 2% in the absence of bone marrow morphology/cytogenetic changes diagnostic of MDS PLUS unexplained cytopenia in at least one lineage for at least 6 months:
+CCUS is defined as the presence of somatic mutation(s) in recurrently mutated genes identified through the clinical MyeloSeq assay with a VAF ≥ 2% in the absence of bone marrow morphology/cytogenetic changes diagnostic of MDS PLUS unexplained persistent cytopenia in at least one lineage for at least 6 months:

 ANC < 1.8 x 109/L